aws-deepracer/aws-deepracer/introduction-to-the-ros-navigation-stack-using-aws-deepracer-evo.md

 After a few seconds, the GZClient with the AWS DeepRacer device spawns in the `aws-robomaker-bookstore-store` world.

-1. Enlarge the window.
+3. Enlarge the window.
-3. Zoom and scroll through the navigation menu until you find the AWS DeepRacer car in the center of the bookstore world.
+4. Zoom and scroll through the simulation until you find the AWS DeepRacer car in the center of the bookstore world.

 <p align="center">
 <img src="/media/dr-sim-gazebo-1.png" height="450" >